openfido/numpy-cli/README.md

 This project provides a command-line interface (CLI) for the python numpy package.

+## Prerequisites

+The `numpy-cli` requires python3 and numpy.
+Please consult the installation procedures for these tools if they are not already installed.
+See https://python.org/ and https://numpy.org for details.

 ## Quick install

 The easiest way to install the `numpy-cli` is to run the following command